calebkm/permanent_record/README.md

 end
 ```

 That's it. `PermanentRecord` will automatically look for your previously defined `CHAPTERS` constant and use the data stored there to create each Chapter object.
-Since we're using Rails, we can now set up our routes just like any old `ActiveRecord` resource and access our Chapters like we expect.
-Even if we *weren't* using Rails, PermanentRecord still provides some benefits that might be handy for your project: continue to the Retrieving Data section.
+Since you're using Rails, you can now set up your routes just like any old `ActiveRecord` resource and access the Chapters as expected.
+Even if you *weren't* using Rails, PermanentRecord still provides some retrieval helpers that might be handy for your next project.

 ### Retrieving Data ###